carlrafting/stewpot/routes/readme.md

 ### 3. Use with `Deno.serve()`

-You can also use the fetch handler for the `Deno.serve` Http server.
+You can also use the fetch handler (defined in the previous example) for the `Deno.serve` HTTP server.

 ```ts
 import main from "./main.ts";